cetz-package/cetz/src/lib/plot/sample.typ

 /// an array.
 ///
 /// - fn (function): Function of the form `(x, y) => z` with all values being numbers.
-/// - x-domain (array): X domain tuple (min, max), that is the range of
+/// - x-domain (domain): Domain used as bounding interval for sampling point's x
-///                     x values the function gets sampled between.
+///                      values.
-/// - y-domain (array): Y domain tuple (min, max), that is the range of
+/// - y-domain (domain): Domain used as bounding interval for sampling point's y
-///                     y values the function gets sampled between.
+///                      values.
 /// - x-samples (int): Number of samples in the x-domain.
 /// - y-samples (int): Number of samples in the y-domain.
 /// -> array: Array of z scalars